Content Packs

 Once you use this dashboard, please consider giving us feedback so we know how helpful this was to you: Submit Feedback

-This FileWave Content Pack is built for extensive reporting on the health of managed Apple MDM clients and is comprised of all of the contents listed below:
+This FileWave Content Pack provides reporting and dashboard content for the health of managed Apple MDM clients.

 What You Get in this Content Pack